mdalmaruf/Data-Structures/Week5.md

-# Tutorial: Understanding Array vs Linked List in Java
+# Understanding Array vs Linked List  and Stack in Java

 ## Introduction
 Arrays and Linked Lists are two fundamental data structures in computer science.
 Understanding their differences in structure, use cases, and performance is essential for choosing the right one for a given problem.